EVORA-project/evora-ontology/models/docs/DataProvider.md

     multivalued: false
   providedEntityType:
     name: providedEntityType
-    description: The identification of the entity type (Class) described by the response to the query
+    description: Identifies the type of entity (ontology class) described by the response to a query.
+Values should be expressed as IRIs (e.g., from an ontology)
     title: provided entity type
     comments:
     - This property defines what the response is about, independent of its serialization.
-      It should reference an ontology class such as EVORAO:Virus, EVORAO:Protein, etc
+      Values should be ontology class IRIs (e.g. https://w3id.org/evorao/Virus)
+    close_mappings:
+    - dct:type
+    - schema:additionalType
     related_mappings:
     - dcat:servesDataset
     domain_of:
     - DataProvider
-    range: string
+    range: uri
     required: true
     multivalued: true
   weight: